Maikel Garcia Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the seventh-ranked team ERA across all league pitching staffs (3.87).
+- The Guardians have a 3.84 team ERA that ranks sixth among all MLB pitching staffs.

-- The Guardians surrender the fifth-fewest home runs in baseball (89 total, one per game).
+- Guardians pitchers combine to allow 89 home runs (one per game), the fourth-fewest in the league.

-- His most recent time out came on Saturday against the Chicago Cubs, when the right-hander went 5 2/3 scoreless innings while giving up three hits.
+- His last appearance was on Sunday against the Chicago Cubs, when the right-hander threw six innings, surrendering one earned run while allowing three hits.

-- In 12 games this season, the 24-year-old has amassed an ERA of 3.46, with 9.3 strikeouts per nine innings.
-Opponents are hitting .239 against him.
+- The 28-year-old has amassed a 2.96 ERA and 6.9 strikeouts per nine innings in eight games this season, while allowing a batting average of .224 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.